Margaret Hamilton (software engineer)

 Hamilton has published more than 130 papers, proceedings, and reports, about sixty projects, and six major programs.
-She is one of the people credited with coining the term "software engineering".
+She coined the term "software engineering", stating, "I began to use the term 'software engineering' to distinguish it from hardware and other kinds of engineering, yet treat each type of engineering as part of the overall systems engineering process."

 On November 22, 2016, Hamilton received the Presidential Medal of Freedom from president Barack Obama for her work leading to the development of on-board flight software for NASA's Apollo Moon missions.

 Early life and education

 Margaret Elaine Heafield was born August 17, 1936, in Paoli, Indiana, to Kenneth Heafield and Ruth Esther Heafield (née Partington).
 The family later moved to Michigan, where Margaret graduated from Hancock High School in 1954.

-She studied mathematics at the University of Michigan in 1955 before transferring to Earlham College, where her mother was a student; she earned a BA in mathematics with a minor in philosophy in 1958.
+She studied mathematics at the University of Michigan in 1955 before transferring to Earlham College, where her mother had been a student.
+She earned a BA in mathematics with a minor in philosophy in 1958.
 She cites Florence Long, the head of the math department at Earlham, as helping with her desire to pursue abstract mathematics and become a mathematics professor.

 She says her poet father and headmaster grandfather inspired her to include a minor in philosophy in her studies.

 Career

 In Boston, Hamilton initially intended to enroll in graduate study in abstract mathematics at Brandeis University.
-However, in mid-1959, Hamilton began working for Edward Norton Lorenz, in the meteorology department at MIT.
+However, in mid-1959, Hamilton began working for Edward Norton Lorenz, in the meteorology department at Massachusetts Institute of Technology (MIT).
 She developed software for predicting weather, programming on the LGP-30 and the PDP-1 computers at Marvin Minsky's Project MAC.
-Her work contributed to Lorenz's publications on chaos theory.
+Her work contributed to Lorenz's future publications on chaos theory, as acknowledged by Lorenz himself.
 At the time, computer science and software engineering were not yet established disciplines; instead, programmers learned on the job with hands-on experience.
 She moved on to another project in the summer of 1961, and hired and trained Ellen Fetter as her replacement.